aupsychology/aupsychology.github.io/stats2workbook/05-InteractiveAssignment4_ggplot.md

 ###Creating scatterplots using ggplot

 A histogram graphs the distribution of one variable whereas a scatterplot graphs the relationship of two variables.
-This allows us to look at whether two variables are associated.
+This allows us to look at whether two variables are associated or correlated and whether there are any outliers or other anomalies in our data.

 In this study, the researchers were examining whether the ratings by older adults and the ratings by younger adults would be correlated, indicating that they agreed on which faces were high in aggressiveness, competence, and so forth.